Johnstown Castle Estate

 Johnstown Castle estate was the historic home of two prominent Wexford families.
 The first owners were the Esmondes—a Norman family who settled in the county in the 12th century.
 During the Cromwellian era the estate was confiscated, changing hands several times before being acquired by John Grogan in 1692; his descendents would remain at Johnstown up until 1945.

-Frequent glimpses of the castle shimmering in the waters of the lake add to the atmosphere, as visitors take in the extensive walks in the tranquil, tree-dotted gardens.
-The former castle farmyard houses the popular Irish Agricultural Museum, a celebration of Irish rural life.
+Frequent glimpses of the castle shimmering in the waters of the lake add to the atmosphere, as visitors take in the extensive walks in the tranquil, tree dotted gardens.